Dr. Guido Adam

 Principal Consultant and President

-Terry Wohlers is the founder, principal consultant, and president of Wohlers Associates, Inc., an independent consulting firm that was launched nearly 30 years ago.
-Wohlers and his team have provided consulting assistance to more than 250 organizations in 25 countries, as well as to 170 companies in the investment community.
-He has authored 400+ books, articles, and technical papers and has given more than 130 keynote presentations on five continents.
-Wohlers has twice served as a featured speaker at events held at the U.S. White House.
-He has appeared on many television and radio news programs, including NPR, CBS Radio News, Bloomberg TV, CNBC, MSNBC, Fox Business, Australia’s Sky News, and China’s CCTV.
-For the past 20 years, Wohlers has been a principal author of the Wohlers Report, an annual worldwide publication focused on additive manufacturing and 3D printing.
-It has served as the undisputed industry-leading report on the subject for two decades.
+Terry Wohlers is principal consultant and president of Wohlers Associates, Inc., an independent consulting firm he founded 30 years ago.
+Wohlers has provided consulting assistance to more than 250 organizations in 25 countries, as well as to 175+ companies in the investment community.
+He has authored 400 books, articles, and technical papers and has given more than 140 keynote presentations on five continents.
+Wohlers has twice served as a featured speaker at events held at the White House.
+He has appeared on any television and radio news programs and is a principal author of the Wohlers Report, the undisputed